-Ragi Cookies: For Growing Kids and everyone in the family
+Ragi cookies: For growing kids and everyone in the family

 For 18-20 Cookies

-½ Cup – Powdered Sugar or Jaggery Powder (I used brown sugar)
+½ cup – Powdered sugar or jaggery powder (or even brown sugar)

 Method: